Jan Schakowsky: Angling for elevation

 Schakowsky indicated interest in replacing Barack Obama in the U.S. Senate.
-Before his arrest, Illinois Governor Rod Blagojevich had reportedly been considering her among at least six other candidates to fill the vacancy.
+Before his arrest, Illinois governor Rod Blagojevich had reportedly been considering her among at least six other candidates to fill the vacancy.
 Schakowsky was one of the first figures in Illinois to voice interest in running in a special election to replace Obama.

 Support for public option

 In April 2009, she stated her support for a public option in health insurance, arguing that it would put health insurance companies out of business and lead to single-payer health care, which she supports.

-Critique and apology for Joel Pollak
+Critique and apology for comments about Joel Pollak

 In March 2015, the Orthodox Union criticized Schakowsky after she said that Jewish politician Joel Pollak was a "Jewish, Orthodox, Tea Party Republican" at a J Street event.
 She later apologized for her comments.

 Support for LGBT rights

 In 2015, Schakowsky was inducted into the Chicago Gay and Lesbian Hall of Fame as a Friend of the Community.
 In February 2021, she voted for the Equality Act on behalf of her transgender grandson Isaac.